We can put public spaces protection orders (PSPOs) in place to help make sure public spaces can be enjoyed free from antisocial behaviour.

 PSPOs put conditions or restrictions on an area which apply to everyone.
 They can be enforced by the police, council enforcement officers or any other authorised officers.

-We consulted local businesses and residents before it was introduced.
-The consultation closed on 12 April 2019.
+We consulted local businesses and residents in April 2019 before it was introduced.

 The PSPOs came into effect on 5 August 2019.